JetBrains/guide/site/pytest/tutorials/visual_pytest/skipping_tests/index.md

 ## Sanity check of TDD mode

 Once again, make sure you have PyCharm set up to automatically rerun your tests when something in your code or your test changes.
-You can validate if its switched on by either checking in the _Run_ tool window, or just make a change to your code / test to introduce an error and check that your tests fail correctly.
+You can validate if it's switched on by either checking in the _Run_ tool window, or just make a change to your code / test to introduce an error and check that your tests fail correctly.
 Of course, remember to fix the deliberate error before you move on!

 ## Skip the failing test